 Skip to main content

-Kansas · ASD
+Kansas · SDY

 Applied Structural Drying Certification in Kansas

-Master the science of structural drying with an online, self-paced Applied Structural Drying (ASD) certification for Kansas, complete with a same-day certificate.
+Master the science of structural drying with an online, self-paced Applied Structural Drying (SDY) certification for Kansas, complete with a same-day certificate.
 This NISCR program teaches psychrometry, airflow, dehumidification, and moisture monitoring so you can dry Kansas homes and businesses quickly and prevent secondary damage.
 It is the natural next step for water-loss professionals who want to dry structures right the first time.

 100% online & self-paced — your certificate the same day, anywhere in Kansas.